jobartucz/wordle-server/README.md

  ### there is an example client here:  https://replit.com/@JohnBartucz/Wordle-Client#main.py

- ## This API takes JSON-formatted POST only
+ ## This API takes JSON-formatted POST requests only
  ## All items must contain one of the following commands as a 'command' item:

  ### Commands